 The code below estimates the Relative Weights using an ordered logit model with sampling weights:

 library(flipRegression) glm <- Regression(Q3 ~ Q4A + Q4B + Q4C + Q4D + Q4E + Q4F + Q4G + Q4H + Q4I, weights = wgt, type = "Ordered Logit", output = "Relative Importance Analysis")

 A Displayr document contains the relevant code from this example.
-There you can explore it in a point-and-click environment.
-Click here to go to the setup screen for Displayr, after which you will be taken to the document containing the example described in this blog post.
+Here you can explore it in a point-and-click environment for free!
 You can also upload different data sets if you wish.
 Additionally, you can access and manipulate the underlying R code if you like – click on the output of the analysis, and select Properties > R CODE.

 About Justin Yap